SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 # Nomenclature basics

-_This manual provided a basic how-to for gettings started with the nomenclature interfaces as they *currently* exist._
+_This manual provided a basic how-to for gettings started with the nomenclature interfaces as they **currently** exist._

-## Accessing the functionality
+## How to get started

 * Navigate to the Tasks list.
 * Use the filter (on the left) to select 'Nomenclature" related tasks
 * Currently useful tasks are yellow ( red = experiment, works, but might not last, or might radically change; yellow = more or less stable, some changes anticipated but basic functionality will remain same; green=you can write a manual, won't change for any reason)
+* **Browse nomenclature**, **New taxon name**, and **New combination** are useful tasks to view and modify existing classification.

 ## Curating data

-### Name and classification

-_nothing here_
+### Basic information

+All TaxonNames are stored as uninomials in TaxonWorks.
+A hierarchical nomenclature is selected to provide the maximum level of flexibility of classifications.
+Three fields are required to create a TaxonName record in the database: **name**, **parent**, and **taxonomic rank**.
+The Parent is any valid taxon of a rank higher than a new one.
+This section is the only section of the form which requires the use of the Save button.
+All other sections of the form use autosave mode.
+The highest rank taxon in a hierarchy is **Root**.
+This is a defalt Taxon, which could not be modified, it is created when the project is first iniciated, the first taxon attached to the Root requires selection of the Code of
+Nomenclature (ICZN, ICN, ICNP, ICTV), this is required to enforce validation rules specific to this particular Code of Nomenclature.
+All taxa below this taxon do not require selection of the Code, it will be inherited from the parent.
+The same database may contain taxa covered by different Codes of Nomenclature.

 ### Authorship

-Use this section to set authorship of the name (as opposed to a subsequent citation).
-Authorship can be *asserted* directly or *inferred*.
-If authorship is asserted or inferred in more than one way it is prioritized and take as follows:
+This section is used to set original authorship of the name (as opposed to a subsequent citation).
+Authorship can be recorded in three different ways.
+If authorship is provided in more than one way it is prioritized and take as follows:

-* From the verbatim_author and verbatim_year fields
+* From the Verbatim Author and Verbatim Year fields
 * From the Person (TaxonNameAuthor) assigned as an author of the taxon name
 * From the Source author and source year fields
-* From the Person assigned as an author of the Source assigned as the original citation
+* From the Person assigned as an author of the Source (SourceAuthor) assigned as the original citation

 The _preferred priority_ is: